 Go to the hills long enough and, with luck, you'll build up your own store of mishaps and near misses - they're called experience, and the trick is to learn from them.

 Any sort of close shave should be a learning opportunity for you, with a clear look back on what happened allowing you to pick out the things you did wrong, or could have done better, the things you should have done but didn't and the things you did which you shouldn't have.
-The idea isn't to beat yourself up about how stupid you were, but to learn from your mistakes so you don't repeat them.
+The idea isn't to beat yourself up, but to learn from your mistakes so you don't repeat them.

 There are three possible ways to share your near misses and incidents with the wider community.
 You might choose to do one quick form, or share it in all three ways – it’s up to you.
 Below is an explanation of what they are and why they are a bit different.